arkivverket/nikita-noark5-core/web/README.md

 ## Nikita web

-A angular application for interacting with [nikita-noark5-core][n].
+An Angular application for interacting with [nikita-noark5-core][n].

-You can start the application by running
+After running "mvn package" in the parent folder and "make setup" in the web folder,  you can start the application by running:

     make run
     # Should be running at http://localhost:3000/